Prashant-17-11/PassingThoughts/README.md

 Add this function between the end of the useState() call (the line ending with ]);) and the return.

+## Task 3

+Now we have a function that'll update the state, but we need to use it.
+Specifically, let's pass it to the AddThoughtForm component as a prop.

+In App.js, find where AddThoughtForm is rendered.
+Pass a prop named addThought and give our newly created addThought() function as its value.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).